peterdotjs/-deprecated-peterdotjs.github.com/source/_posts/2015-02-08-react-native.markdown

 categories:
 ---

-Facebook showcased their ability to use React in native apps a couple weeks ago in their first React conference.
+Facebook showcased their ability to use React in native apps a week ago in their first React conference.

 <iframe width="853" height="480" src="https://www.youtube.com/embed/7rDsRXj9-cU?start=425" frameborder="0" allowfullscreen></iframe>